Coal Spoil Connections

 • Project funded by: Welsh Government’s Nature Networks Fund, administered by the National Lottery Heritage Fund, and the D’Oyly Carte Charitable Trust.

 In recent years, at least 15 new species (most of which are invertebrates, but also include some fungi) have been discovered on coal spoil sites in South Wales that are completely new to Wales.
-Additionally, three of these species are new to the UK and two are completely new to science, which makes protecting and understanding these sites even more vital.
+Additionally, three of these species are new to the UK and one is completely new to science, which makes protecting and understanding these sites even more vital.

 Grayling Butterfly (Hipparchia semele) © Iain H Leach

-To find out more about getting involved in our Coal Spoil Connections project, please check our events page or contact Carys Romney (Conservation Officer) at [email protected].
+To find out more about getting involved with Buglife Cymru’s work, please check our events page or email [email protected].

 The Beddau Beast (Cranogona dalensi) © Liam Olds

-The Coal Spoil Connections Project is funded by the Welsh Government’s Nature Networks Fund and is administered by the National Lottery Heritage Fund, and The D’Oyly Carte CharitableTrust.
+The Coal Spoil Connections Project was funded by the Welsh Government’s Nature Networks Fund and is administered by the National Lottery Heritage Fund, and The D’Oyly Carte CharitableTrust.